sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 - **Lateral movement** — if RDP or other remote services are enabled.
 - **Brute-force attacks** — focus on privileged accounts like ```bob```.

-#### 📌 Purpose:
-This script tries to list the Windows groups on the target — groups are like "roles" or "permission levels" for users.
-#### 🧠 Why is this useful?
-- Helps you understand user roles and privileges.
-- Can reveal if there’s a “Remote Desktop Users” group (target for RDP access).
-- Useful for:
-  - Privilege escalation
-  - Brute-force targeting
-  - Mapping group memberships in Active Directory

 ---

 ## 🔄 7.
 List Active Sessions
 ```bash
 nmap -p 445 --script smb-enum-sessions <target-ip>
 ```
+#### 📌 Purpose:
+This script tries to list current SMB sessions — in other words, it shows:
+- Who is currently connected to the SMB server
+- What users or machines are active
+- How many open sessions exist
+#### 🧠 Why is this useful?
+- Shows real-time activity on the target.
+- Helps identify:
+  - Logged-in users
+  - IPs of other attackers or admins
+  - If the system is actively being used

 #### INE Lab Example:
 ``` bash
 nmap -p445 --script smb-enum-sessions --script-args smbusername=administrator,smbpassword=smbserver_771 demo.ine.local